himbeles/homebridge-kobold/README.md

 - Automatic or periodic refresh of robot state
 - Multiple robots

-- German or English Language Setting
+- German, English or French Language Setting

 > <b name="change-room">2</b> You can send the robot from one room to another as well.
 He will return to the base, wait there some seconds and then starts cleaning the next room.